jonnywinter/jonnywinter.github.io/_posts/2021-06-03-hiding-credentials-api-keys-environmental-variables.md

 ```
 In the above code, you are importing the *os* module and using the *environ.get* method to retrieve the environmental variables, setting them as python variables *user* and *pass* respectively.

+I've detailed another option for storing authentication information outside of source code below.
+In the following examople I'm not using environmental variables, but instead creating a JSON file to store and retrieve that data.
+Immediately following that section I've included another section on how to exclude that file from commits in the Git VCS system.

 ## Storing Authentication Information Outside of Source Code in JSON

 As an alternative to environmental variables, storing something like an API key in a file in a local directory or secure server can be a great option.
 This could easily be YAML or XML, but I like working with JSON so I'm using that in this example.
 The directory could be an absolute path (i.e. c:\foo\bar.json) or simply relying on the working directory (i.e. bar.json).
 The great thing here is that your source code, once again, doesn't have your authentication information within it but instead references another place that does -